 Thai Carrot Cucumber Noodle Salad with Peanut Lime Dressing

-This salad is a great, clean eating salad that won’t leave you feeling deprived by any means.
+This Thai cucumber salad is a great, clean eating salad that won’t leave you feeling deprived by any means.
 It’s packed with carrot and cucumber “noodles”, which means I’ve used my spiralizer twice now!
-I’ve been very inspired to make a salad like this since I saw this one from Jenn at Peas & Crayons and included it in a seasonal produce round up I did.
-The mere sight of it made my mouth water!
-Since cucumbers and carrots are in season right now, this was the perfect time to do it.

 Thai flavors are some of my favorite, and I’m ashamed that I’ve had no Thai dishes on my blog all this time.
 Consider this the first of many Thai-inspired dishes to come. 🙂